 Dr. Pick joined the Clinical Psychology Doctoral Program at Gallaudet University in 2009.
 Previously he taught in the Department of Psychology at Queens College, CUNY, as well as worked with educational programs for deaf youth and social service agencies for deaf adults.
-His current research program focuses on the neuropsychological mechanisms underlying cognitive and affective processes in deaf and hard of hearing people.
+His current research program focuses on the neuropsychological mechanisms underlying cognitive processes and literacy in deaf people.
 He also collaborates with colleagues on the development of community education and health care training programs for deaf and deafblind adults.
 He is a member of the editorial boards of the Journal of Deaf Studies and Deaf Education and the Journal of the American Deafness and Rehabilitation Association, as well as a reviewer for journals and grant agencies in the areas of behavioral neuroscience and clinical neuropsychology.
-Dr. Pick has provided direct care services to deaf, deafblind, and hard of hearing children and adults for over 15 years.
+Dr. Pick has provided direct care services to deaf, deafblind, and hard of hearing people for over 15 years.
 Currently, he maintains an independent practice providing assessment services (neuropsychological, forensic, and psychoeducational) and individual psychotherapy.

 Current Graduate Students Current Research Projects Selected Publications & Presentations